Read the following passage and then we’ll talk:

 This is a strategy to get your brain used to taking snapshots of the paragraph.
 If you’re focused on the screen, it’s easy to become distracted by the words dancing in front of your face.
 By looking away, you can more easily come up with a quick summary, or snapshot: “It’s about two different theories on the population increase after WWII.
 One is that people were more optimistic about starting families; the other that women who were working were able to go back and start a family.”

-2) Take notes
+2) Take Notes…(for a while)

-Active reading in action
+Active Reading in Action

 Let’s take the paragraph from the beginning of the post and dissect it the way you should if you’re actively reading the passage.